 - Complete control over the size of the natural gas flame.
 Unlike with electric lighting, with gas lamps, you can simply turn the knob to raise or lower the size of the flame.
 This ensures that your gas lamps provide enough light without getting out of hand and that you can have the desired level of lighting and glow from your outdoor wall mount or otherwise mounted light fixtures.

 - Safety features.
 Many gas lamps also have safety controls built-in (such as electronic igniters) that allow operators to shut off the flow of fuel quickly in the event that the flame goes out.
-This makes lighting gas lamps safe.
+This makes lighting gas lamps safe, even through power outages.

 Using Gas Lanterns at Home